 Continue Your Adventure

-Sweden: Many trips to Sweden include stops in the capitol city of Stockholm.
-If you’re looking for a day trip (other than Uppsala), check out Drottningholm Slott.
+Sweden: Many trips to Sweden include stops in the capitol city of Stockholm which has numerous great sights and museums.
+If you’re looking for a day trip (other than Uppsala), check out Drottningholm Slott or check out my full list of the best Stockholm day trips.
 Don’t forget to add some time in Gothenburg.
 And start your trip planning with my Sweden Travel Guide.

 Scandinavia: Start planning your trip to Scandinavia with this 10 Day Itinerary, featuring stops in Denmark, Sweden, and Norway.
 Check out my Scandinavia Budget for a realistic look at travel costs and budgeting tips.
 Plus, here’s my top tips for traveling Scandinavia.